 - 1911: The department secured a horse-drawn hose reel from the Berkley Fire Department who had obtained it from Jamestown.
 The reel and wagon were pulled by any horse that could be pressed into service when an alarm was sounded.

 - 1915: Mr. Ira Johnson of the Greenleaf Johnson Lumber Company donated a mule to the department which was promptly traded for a horse.
 The horse was maintained at fire headquarters and used strictly for fire department purposes only.
 Unfortunately, the feed bill soon exceeded the department's resources and the first official fire house had to be sold to pay the debt.
 D.W.
 Raper and Son then donated the services of their horse to pull the wagon to and from fires.

 - 1917: Under the dedicated and excellent leadership of the department's second chief, SH.
 Dennis, the department became completely motorized.
 A 500 GPM American LaFrance was purchased and a Ford truck chassis was converted to a hose wagon.
 The new equipment was paid for within two years.

 Today the large municipal fire department provides protection to 365 square miles of residential and commercial development.
-Chesapeake has 15 Stations to cover the city with 3 Battalion Chiefs, 17 Engines, 3 Ladder and 9 Medic Units on duty each day.
-The department averages over 26,000 calls a year and conducts business inspections, school drills, station tours, demonstrations, and mandatory 2 hours of training each day.
+Chesapeake has 15 Stations to cover the city with 3 Battalion Chiefs, 17 Engines, 3 Ladder, and 12 full-time and 2 part-time Medic Units on duty each day.
+The department averages over 35,000 calls a year and conducts business inspections, school drills, station tours, demonstrations, and mandatory 2 hours of training each day.

 Our Dedicated CFD Command Staff